stanbrub/benchmark/VerifyVersusBencher.md

 ## Highlights
 Bencher
 - Robust data generation with many types of columns and distributions of data
-- Standardized tests and reusable data
+- Broad set of standardized operational tests
-- Does baseline test against Pandas
+- Does baseline tests against Pandas

 Verify
 - Ease of developing and debugging new tests